How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 But… of all the flowers I have grown this year, the café au lait dahlias have been my hands-down favourites.
 They are still giving me 10 or so dinner plate-sized flowers a week.
 I must have had over 100 flowers so far and all just from 9 bulbs.
 They are big, blowsy and utterly beautiful.

 The foxgloves are now large and very healthy looking plants.
 But not a flower to be had all summer long.
 I’d planted them out in large numbers before I realised they wouldn’t be flowering until the following summer.
 I’m sure they will flower next year in abundance… It’s exactly the same story with the Canterbury Bells.
 I do feel a bit cross with myself that I didn’t take the time to properly read up on it all.
 It’s not really like me to be so slapdash, and I am determined to do much better next year.
 I wouldn’t have given them so much space where they are if I’d realised in time.
+I’m selling myself the idea that there’ll be flowering foxgloves aplenty next year, which is a joy to look forward to.

-All of that said, it would be impossible to over-exaggerate the amount of sheer joy this flower garden has given me.
 I am finding it hard to say goodbye to this summer’s flowers because some of them are still valiantly giving of their best.
 I picked these for my hall table just this morning.

 It’s given me plenty of food for thought – not to mention a lengthy shopping and to-do list!
 Hope you find inspiration too!